News Information

 “Regardless of anything,” she added, “just being in D.C. and interning in an office during this wild time will be an incredible experience.”

-The two students say they also hope to do some sightseeing around the capital.
-Before leaving, however, they will go through two weeks of lectures, giving them a crash course on government and selected topics of U.S. history.
+The two students say they also hope to do some sightseeing around our nation’s capital.
+Before leaving the Panetta Institute, however, they will go through two weeks of lectures, giving them a deeper understanding of government and public policy.

-The long-running internship not only brings regular attention to CSUMB but, Kezirian said, “it should be attractive to students considering enrollment.”
+The twenty-eighth internship program not only brings regular attention to the CSU system but, Kezirian said, “it should be attractive to students considering applying.”